Cléante Valcin: La Blanche Négresse

 At a high-society party for one of the members of the gentlemen's club, Laurence receives an envelope.
-In it, there is a letter informing her that she has earned an inheritance from her late mother's great uncle.
-Everyone begins to celebrate until they see that along with the letter, there's a photo of the great uncle; to everyone's disgust, he is African-American.
+In it, there is a letter informing her that she has earned an inheritance from her late mother's great-uncle.
+Everyone begins to celebrate until they see that along with the letter, there is a photo of the great-uncle; to everyone's disgust, he is African-American.
 The revelation shocks Robert, a white American concerned with how the revelation of his miscegenation will impact his reputation.
 Robert cannot accept her ancestry and suggests that while they must divorce, they can still see one another in secret.
 Laurence, who wants to be loved openly despite her ancestry, declines.
 She inherits the fortune and leaves Robert to raise Eveline on her own.
 Robert, who cannot stand the heartbreak, takes his own life.

-Main Themes
+Main themes

 Most of Valcin's literary themes focused on current events at the time of her writing, especially as Haiti was under American occupation.
 Haiti's long history of colonization and foreign occupation, racism, classism, colorism, slavery, and nationality are all prevalent themes in Valcin's works, alongside feminism, the institution of marriage, family, and religion, which tend to air on the more domestic parts of the household.

 Cruelle Destinée for example heavily focuses on the American occupation of Haiti, and its influence over how Haitians viewed France.
-It's purposeful lack of description on the physical appearances of its characters in such a detail-saturated novel when it talks heavily about class leans into themes of colorism, especially as there was a prevalent racial hierarchy in relation to class and social status.
-Its subtly in talking about the beauty of its characters while omitting their skin color is a strong reversal of other literary works at the time.
+Its purposeful lack of description on the physical appearances of its characters in such a detail-saturated novel when it talks heavily about class leans into themes of colorism, especially as there was a prevalent racial hierarchy in relation to class and social status.
+Its subtlety in talking about the beauty of its characters while omitting their skin color is a strong reversal of other literary works at the time.
 American occupation tended to infantilize Haitians, proclaiming itself as the "big brother" stepping in for the errors of France, which was painted as a "bad parent" figure to Haiti.
 In filling these roles with characters whose relations to one another change their viewpoints, Valcin includes more complicated themes of occupation and nationalism, especially by at the end advocating for continuing relations with France over the United States by having the protagonist, Adeline, choose to stay with her father over marrying her brother.

-Awards and Recognition
+Awards and recognition

 In June 1955, just a year before her death, Cléante received the key to the city of San JJuan, Puerto Rico for her work at 10th General Assembly of Women during which she led the delegation as well as acted as a representative of her home country, Haiti.